miker704/Strife/patch_V5_notes.md

     - Reduced the amount of seed assets for render deployment due to the fact that render's free tier does not offer enough hardware capabilites to render DOM content past 15-20mbs.
     - Reduced the amount of seed assets for render deployment due to the fact that render's free tier does not offer enough hardware capabilites to render DOM content past 15-20mbs.
     - Added walking.gif.
+    - Added dedicated render_seed_file.rb in deprecated for use for render deployments only.